James Joyce

 Ulysses was first published in Paris in 1922, but its publication in the United Kingdom and the United States was prohibited because of its perceived obscenity.
-Copies were smuggled into both countries and pirated versions were printed until the mid-1930s, when publication finally became legal.
-Joyce started his next major work, Finnegans Wake, in 1923, publishing it sixteen years later in 1939.
-Between these years, Joyce travelled widely.
-He and Nora were married in a civil ceremony in London in 1930.
-He made a number of trips to Switzerland, frequently seeking treatment for his increasingly severe eye problems and psychological help for his daughter, Lucia.
-When France was occupied by Germany during World War II, Joyce moved back to Zürich in 1940.
-He died there in 1941 after surgery for a perforated ulcer, less than one month before his 59th birthday.

-Ulysses frequently ranks high in lists of great books of literature, and the academic literature analysing his work is extensive and ongoing.
+Copies were smuggled into both countries and pirated versions were printed until the mid-1930s, when publication became legal.
+Ulysses frequently ranks high in lists of the greatest books, and academic literature analysing Joyce's work is extensive and ongoing.
 Many writers, film-makers, and other artists have been influenced by his stylistic innovations, such as his meticulous attention to detail, use of interior monologue, wordplay, and the radical transformation of traditional plot and character development.

 Though most of his adult life was spent abroad, his fictional universe centres on Dublin and is largely populated by characters who closely resemble family members, enemies and friends from his time there.
-Ulysses in particular is set in the streets and alleyways of the city.
-Joyce is quoted as saying, "For myself, I always write about Dublin, because if I can get to the heart of Dublin I can get to the heart of all the cities of the world.
+Ulysses is set in the city's streets and alleyways.
+Joyce said: "For myself, I always write about Dublin, because if I can get to the heart of Dublin I can get to the heart of all the cities of the world.
 In the particular is contained the universal."

+In 1923, Joyce started his next major work, Finnegans Wake.
+It was published in 1939.
+Between these years, he travelled widely.
+He and Nora were married in a civil ceremony in London in 1931.
+He made several trips to Switzerland, frequently seeking treatment for his increasingly severe eye problems and psychological help for his daughter, Lucia.
+When Germany occupied France during World War II, Joyce moved back to Zurich in 1940.
+He died there in 1941 after surgery for a perforated ulcer at age 58.